oconnor663/jacko.io/posts/snooze.md

 }
 ```

-Invisible deadlocks are bad, but what's worse is that it's hard to pinpoint
+Invisible deadlocks are bad, but what's worse is that it's hard to describe
-what exactly these examples are doing wrong.[^chilling] Is `foo` broken?[^no] Are
+what exactly these examples are doing wrong.[^chilling] Is `foo` broken?[^no]
-`select!` and buffered streams broken?
-Are these programs "holding them wrong"?
+Are `select!` and buffered streams broken?
+Are these programs "holding them
+wrong"?

 [^chilling]: "There's no one abstraction, construct, or programming pattern we
     can point to here and say 'never do this'."<br>